 The federal government passed the American Rescue Plan Act on March 11, 2021 to respond to the COVID-19 public health emergency and its negative economic impacts.
 Amounts were appropriated for fiscal year 2021 to units of local government to mitigate the fiscal effects stemming from the public health emergency.
-The Village's estimated award is \$91,000, which will be used to combat the negative effects of the public health emergency in the local economy.
-The Village received 50% of the funds in July 2021, with the remaining expected a year later.
+The Village's award is \$91,000, which will be used to combat the negative effects of the public health emergency in the local economy.
+The Village received 50% of the funds in July 2021, with the remaining funds were received in July 2022.
 The funds are to cover costs incurred by December 31, 2024.